 As far as the rule of law is concerned, this is regularly emphasised.
-Students learn about rules, regulations and expectations and this is underpinned by our own Senior School Expectations and Rules, Behaviour Management & Pastoral Care Policy and associated documents.
+Students learn about rules, regulations and expectations and this is underpinned by our own Expectations and Rules, Behaviour Management and Pastoral Care Policy.
 The teaching of this is set in the context of the rule of law in the country as a whole and within the context of working together successfully as a day school.

 Pupils are also taught about the importance of making choices in the knowledge that they are living in a safe, secure and supportive environment at CHS.
 Individual liberty and personal freedom are emphasised, as are the risks that may apply.
 Underpinning this, boundaries and consequences are clearly laid out so that pupils are able to make their own sound judgements and informed decisions, as well as learning from their mistakes.

 Respect for and knowledge of other faiths is welcomed, and is delivered regularly through both assemblies, the RS curriculum and the Waconian Programme.